99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cognito user pool (CUP):
 - are for AUTHENTICATION (identify verification). create a serverless DB of your users. sign-in function for app users.
   Username / email / password / MFA / phone verify. / login with Google (federate identity). block users compromised.
-- when they login they get back a JSON web toke JST.
+- when they login they get back a JSON web toke JWT.
 - CUP can invoke Lambda on triggers.
 - It offers a Hosted authentication UI that you can use in your apps.
 - Offers Adaptive Authentication: block sign-ins or require MFA if the login is suspicious.